Women in the Bible: Rahab

 When the king of Jericho commands Rahab to turn the men over to him, she commits treason.
 She hides the men and lies to the king that they already left, but she doesn’t know where they went.

 Rahab knows God favors Israel and will give the city to them.
 So in exchange for her protecting the spies, she asks for the safety of her family when they raze the city.
 In her list of who’s included as family, she mentions parents and siblings, but not a husband or any children.
 After securing their promise of protection, she helps the spies escape.

 Later, Joshua confirms Rahab and her family will be spared, while the rest of the city will be destroyed.
 She then lives with the Israelites.

-While our reaction may be to judge Rahab for her profession, God sees her differently, as a righteous woman of faith, rewarding her accordingly.
+While our reaction may be to judge this woman for her profession, God sees her differently, as a righteous woman of faith, rewarding her accordingly.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.